 Lived methodology: a situated discussion of 'truth and method' in interpretive information systems research

-Scott, Susan V.ORCID logo (2000) Lived methodology: a situated discussion of 'truth and method' in interpretive information systems research.
-[Working paper]
+Scott, S. V.ORCID logo (2000).
+Lived methodology: a situated discussion of 'truth and method' in interpretive information systems research.
+(Working paper series 91).
+Department of Information Systems, London School of Economics and Political Science.

 Copy